5 Reasons Why Living Abroad is Better

 to live in Moscow again, but I could not imagine my life

-being nearly as fulfilled as it is without having lived
+being as fulfilled without having lived

-there and other such locations while having to overcome
+in the country and having to overcome

 such obstacles.
 I would likely lack the stories.
 I would